 Documentation regarding sample design and methodology is available on the source documents page.

-IPUMS-PMA uses consistent codes to specify different types of missing data: NIU (not in universe), missing, and other non-valid response codes.
-The following is an example of codes for a 4-digit variable.
+IPUMS PMA uses consistent codes to specify different types of missing data: NIU (not in universe), missing, and other non-valid response codes.
+Note that "not in universe" means that the question intentionally excludes someone; for example, never-married women would not be asked their age at first marriage.
+The following is an example of the various types of missing data codes for a 4-digit variable.

 - Logical edit - missing